timwaters/mapwarper/README_API.md

 ***Errors***

-Status 422 and message for example if the page_id is not a number:
+Status 422 and message for example if the issue_year is not a number:

 ```
 {
 	"errors": [{
 		"source": {
-			"pointer": "/data/attributes/page_id"
+			"pointer": "/data/attributes/issue_year"
 		},
 		"detail": "is not a number"
 	}]